wp-plugins/amazon-link/readme.txt

 == Changelog ==

+= 1.5 =
+Change the multinational link to use less in-line javascript.

 = 1.4 =
 Added a simple widget to the post & page new/edit screen to assist in adding shortcodes to posts, providing a facility to search Amazon.